jigs1996/v7-docs/content/guides/http/validation.md

 }
 ```

+The `validate()` method returns the validated payload if successful, or throws an exception if validation fails.
 Unlike `request.validateUsing()`, you'll typically want to handle these exceptions yourself in non-HTTP contexts, as there's no automatic error response.

 This approach ensures consistent validation logic across your entire application, whether handling HTTP requests, processing background jobs, or validating data in any other context.